kranthikarthan/PE-v2-Architecture/docs/00-ARCHITECTURE-OVERVIEW-V2.md

 ## 🚀 **Architecture v2 Vision**

-The Payments Engine v2 represents a comprehensive evolution of our payment processing platform, designed specifically for ISO 20022 compliance, high-volume transaction processing, and enterprise-grade reliability.
+The Payments Engine v2 represents a comprehensive evolution of our internal payment processing platform, designed to act as a centralized payment hub for a single banking institution.
+It is designed specifically for ISO 20022 compliance, high-volume transaction processing, and enterprise-grade reliability.
 This enhanced architecture combines the best of v1's operational excellence with v2's ISO 20022 compliance and performance improvements.

 ## 🎯 **Key Architectural Enhancements**